Genie Bouchard isn’t the first player to struggle after making a breakthrough to the highest level of world-class tennis.

 “So I don’t have to explain to someone what I’m doing.
 I play for myself.
 I play for the country, of course, because I’m still there.
 But I just want to handle it very well and just be patient because I love this sport and I do what I think is good for my tennis.”

-Halep will be seeded third next week at Rogers Cup at Aviva Centre in Toronto and it will be fascinating to see if the vacation she planned to take after Wimbledon has had a rejuvenating effect.
+Halep will be seeded third next week at Rogers Cup at Sobeys Stadium in Toronto and it will be fascinating to see if the vacation she planned to take after Wimbledon has had a rejuvenating effect.

 It may be worth noting that both Bouchard and Halep parted ways with their coaches at the end of 2014 – Bouchard with Nick Saviano and Halep with Wim Fissette.